JuliaAttic/CUDNN.jl/README.md

 ## Types

-All CUDNN operations act on CudaArray's which are provided by [CUDArt](https://github.com/JuliaGPU/CUDArt.jl).
-Currently only Float32 and Float64 are supported for element types, and only 4-D CudaArray's (useful for 2-D images) are supported by the majority of CUDNN functions.
-5-D CudaArray operations (to process 3-D point clouds) and Float16 type support came with CUDNN v3 but have not been tested in CUDNN.jl.
+All CUDNN operations act on CuArray's which are provided by [CUDArt](https://github.com/JuliaGPU/CUDArt.jl).
+Currently only Float32 and Float64 are supported for element types, and only 4-D CuArray's (useful for 2-D images) are supported by the majority of CUDNN functions.
+5-D CuArray operations (to process 3-D point clouds) and Float16 type support came with CUDNN v3 but have not been tested in CUDNN.jl.